AuspeXeu/openvpn-status/README.md

 ``node server``

-or run it like a deamon by using ``forever`` to do so we first need to install forever using either locally or globally whichever you prefer.
+or run it like a deamon by using ``pm2`` to do so we first need to install forever using either locally or globally whichever you prefer.
 For a local installation simply omit the -g flag.

-``npm install forever -g``
+``npm install pm2 -g``

-After that you can execute the bash script ``start.sh``.
-However you might need to make it executable using ``chmod``.
+After that you can execute the bash script ``pm2 start pm2.json`` inside the installation directory.

-``chmod +x start.sh``

 ## Running the service behind nginx as a reverse proxy (optional)